amycol/photosite/README.md

 ## To Do
-Add deletion feature to backend
+Add image deletion feature to backend
 Add manual overrides to backend
 Complete HTML & PHP for admin panel
 Add CSS for admin panel